 - Acas' aim is to improve organisations and working life through better employment relations.
 It provides information, advice, training and a range of services working with employers and employees to prevent or resolve problems and improve performance.
 Acas is an independent and impartial statutory body governed by a council made up of members from business, trade unions, academia and the law.

 - The "Taking on a employee" toolkit can be found at GOV.UK - Employing people and includes information on setting pay, getting the right insurance, understanding tax requirements and checking a new employee's right to work in the UK.

-- Acas runs Training and Business Solutions for managers, line managers, supervisors and HR professionals in workplace relations, which can boost an organisation's productivity and profitability, increase motivation levels and ensure less conflict arises in the workplace.
+- Acas runs Training Courses, Workshops and Projects for managers, line managers, supervisors and HR professionals in workplace relations, which can boost an organisation's productivity and profitability, increase motivation levels and ensure less conflict arises in the workplace.

 - Acas offers a free helpline service (08457 47 47 47) which provides advice to employers and employees on problems at work.
 Our expert advisors can advise on employment law and help find appropriate solutions to a range of work related issues.
 The Acas Helpline is available from 8am to 8pm, Monday to Friday and from 9am to 1pm on Saturdays.
 Advice is free and confidential so callers do not have to give their names.